arpankapoor/sctp_sndbuf_adv/README.md

 Modified protocol.c/sctp_outq_tail to print the type(chunk -> chunk_hdr -> type) and length of data chunks in buffer(out_qlen).
 Future direction -> out_qlen...what does it do?

+Sir suggested a new tool tc, which can be used to limit network bandwidth.
+Looking into it.